 Noting the aforementioned, we are motivated to strike a balance between the energy consumption in the system and the response time of the tasks.
 We know that the energy consumption on a link is proportional to the average power consumption of that link in each slot.
 On the other hand, the average power consumption of a link is proportional to the ratio of the time slots that there is a transmission on that link.
-Hence, the average power consumptions in each slot on the SS-RS, RS-SS, RS-HS, and HS-RS links are respectively equal to $aP$, $aP$, $(1-\rho)aP$, and $(1-\rho)aP$.
+Hence, the average power consumptions in each slot on the SN-RN, RN-SN, RN-HN, and HN-RN links are respectively equal to $aP$, $aP$, $(1-\rho)aP$, and $(1-\rho)aP$.
 We define the SAP in the system as the sum of the average power consumptions of all the links in each slot, i.e.,

 In order to use the system energy efficiently, we take into account both the RoI in the energy consumption and the RoD in the ART and define a novel objective function as the product of the SAP and the ART in the system.
 This product can be interpreted as the average energy consumption during the response time of the tasks.
 Thus, we refer to it as the ARE, denoted by